One voice raising awareness, providing support and uniting animal rescue communities – together we will make a difference.

 Jan Bartlett – President: A company director, business owner, author and volunteer, has been involved in rescue for over 30 years.
-Currently concentrating on dogs that require intensive rehabilitation Jan is passionate about bringing the plight of homeless pets to the fore and realises that unity and solidarity is the only way forward.
+Jan is passionate about bringing the plight of homeless pets to the fore and realises that unity and solidarity is the only way forward.
 She brings to the committee strong leadership skills, dedication and an enquiring mind.

 Jade Wilmott – Secretary: Jade has 3 years paralegal experience and has nearly completed study for a law degree.
 Her biggest passion in life has always been animals.
 She has a compassionate heart and has been bringing home strays since she was very small.
 Her goal is to get pet ownership laws changed throughout Australia during her lifetime.
 She hopes a law degree can help her achieve this.
 Jade is particularly interested in animal law and would like to be personally involved in the prosecution of those who harm animals.

 Cathy Craw – Group Advocate: With a Masters in Health Nutrition and Exercise Sciences Cathy’s heart belongs in animal welfare and until Dec 2012 was the Welfare Manager for the Dogs’ Homes of Tasmania.
 Whilst at the DHT she was also a director of Animal Welfare League of Australia and a member of the Getting to Zero steering committee.
 She is now volunteering at Brightside Farm Sanctuary and is also in the early stages of setting up a co-op for private rescue.
 She is passionate about networking and finding new and better ways to do things across the world rescue community and is excited about supporting the smaller rescues and people in the community and their companion animals, farm animals and the wildlife they work with.